 Unreserved seating on the Kandy to Ella train

-So you weren’t as prepared as some people or didn’t want to pay the extra money to reserve?
+So you weren’t as prepared as some people or didn’t want to pay the extra money to reserve tickets on the Kandy to Ella train?
 Don’t worry!
 You can still get a seat and enjoy this spectacular journey in the second class unreserved cabin.
 All by following this one top tip: DON’T get on the train in Kandy!

 Here’s what to do instead: